Lashkar-e-Omar

-Lashkar-e-Omar (The Army of Omar) is an Islamic fundamentalist terrorist organisation.
-The group, which was formed in January 2002, is a mixture of elements from three other terrorist groups: Harkat-ul-Jihad-al-Islami, Lashkar-e-Jhangvi, and Jaish-e-Mohammed.
-It also includes members of the Taliban and Al-Qaeda.
-Its reported mission is to attack Americans in Pakistan.
-The current leader is Qari Abdul Hai, also known as Qari Asadullah alias Talha.
+Lashkar-e-Omar (The Army of Omar) was an Islamic fundamentalist militant organisation.
+The group, which was formed in January 2002, was a mixture of elements from three other groups: Harkat-ul-Jihad-al-Islami, Lashkar-e-Jhangvi, and Jaish-e-Mohammed.
+It also included members of the Taliban and Al-Qaeda.
+Its reported mission was to attack Americans in Pakistan.
+The last leader was Qari Abdul Hai, also known as Qari Asadullah alias Talha.

 Several events have been linked to the group.
 It was reportedly behind a grenade attack on a church in Islamabad on 17 March 2002, which resulted in five deaths and 41 injuries.
 A couple of months later on 8 May a suicide bomber detonated outside a Sheraton hotel in Karachi.
 Again in Karachi 10 people were killed when the US consulate was attacked on 14 June.
 Finally on 28 October 2002, a church in Bahawalpur in Punjab, was attacked by six gunmen, killing 17 Christians and a police officer.
-Some of its members are also allegedly connected to the murder of US journalist Daniel Pearl.
+Some of its members were also allegedly connected to the murder of US journalist Daniel Pearl.